GrumpySage/SitePlanning/README.md

 ![image](https://user-images.githubusercontent.com/31987339/212562619-1d51963a-1cc7-43ca-b307-3d21a7b48a77.png)

-### Live demo of user facing app:
+### Live demo of user facing apps
-- Auto-press GO button
+- Added that "Go" button is pressed automatically in the Fiori app.

 ## Design decisions
 - If job receives data from endpoints, it deletes the old data, since the API is the principal holder of data.
 We don't want to duplicate data as much as possible.